kubernetes/enhancements/keps/sig-auth/3257-cluster-trust-bundles/README.md

 * Handle trust anchors expressed in other forms than PEM-wrapped, DER-formatted X.509.

+* Have the kube-apiserver consume ClusterTrustBundles as a part of service/webhook APIs.
+  This enhancement does not specify a revocation mechanism for a trust represented by a ClusterTrustBundle.
+Having this mechanism would be a natural follow-up candidate to this KEP.

 ## Proposal

 This proposal is centered around a new cluster-scoped ClusterTrustBundle resource, initially in the certificates/v1alpha1 API group.
 The ClusterTrustBundle object can be thought of as a specialized configmap tailored to the X.509 trust anchor use case.
 Introducing a dedicated type allows us to attach different RBAC policies to ClusterTrustBundle objects, which will typically be wide-open for reading, but locked-down for writing.